 Size: 72.5″ x 24″

-Made of the famous Uzbek silk ikat, this ‘chapan’ has a nicely subdued, but rich coloration and is very modern in its simplified pattern.
-It is not new, but is not antique- we think maybe 30-45 years old.
-The edges have all been adorned in decorative machine stitching in a pleasant band of pattern and inch wide lines of stitching all over give it a quilted effect.
+Made of the famous Uzbek silk ikat, this vintage woman’s ‘chapan’ has a nicely subdued, but rich coloration and is very modern in its simplified pattern.
+It is not new, but is not antique- we think mid-20th century.
+The edges have all been adorned in decorative machine stitching in a pleasant band of pattern, and inch wide lines of stitching all over give it a quilted effect.
 An added stylized ‘collar and lapels’ are a quaint nod to fashion.
 It is lined in a lightweight printed cotton.
 The size is a bit small to wear, but it would display nicely on a wall.
 Condition is quite good, tho there is some wear evident.

 Size: 46″h x 53″ across arms